What languages or systems do you teach?

 I can help people in the following situations.

 - You may be taking a computer science class in high school or college.

 - You may be outside a class, such as a professional interested in putting coding to use in your career.

-- You may a young person or anyone who wants to learn coding for the sheer fun of it.
+- You may be a young person or anyone who wants to learn coding for the sheer fun of it.

 Can you help me with a personal project?

-For parents: how often does my student need tutoring?
+For parents: How often does my student need tutoring?

 This depends on the student, but for the highest level of performance, it usually takes two or more sessions per week.
 If your student has good study habits and you’re already expecting them to get an A, then once per week can be sufficient.
 But most students need time to review older material even as they develop new habits and study for upcoming tests.

-For parents: will my student get better grades?
+For parents: Will my student get better grades?

 Grades depend not only on our work together, but on the quality of your student’s class and teachers, your student’s willingness to attempt new things, and whether your student has some preexisting academic or learning difficulties.